top of page

 Question: If you could change anything about the music industry, what would it be?

 Monique: Ageism.
-Yes, it exists in the music industry and unless you have achieved any notable success in your youth.....there's no chance of you ever being picked up by a major record label in your later years.
-In saying that, with the growing use of social media, it's a bit easier for artists to get their music out independently.
+Yes, it exists in the music industry and unless you have achieved any notable success in your youth.....there's no chance of you ever getting picked up by a major record label in your later years.
+In saying that, with the growing use of social media, it's a bit easier for artists to get their music out independently....and let's not forget, when God says yes, no man can say no!

 Question: What’s next for you?